 Jay Fulkerson earned a Bachelor of Architecture from the University of Cincinnati in 1984.
 While in school, he worked for Richard Bechtel Associates in Ohio, John Lucas and Veronica Burns in Maryland, Mark Beck Associates in Baltimore, Fred Thomas Associates in Ithaca NY, and IBM.
 Fulkerson moved to Chapel Hill in 1988 working for Lucy Carol Davis.
 He earned his master's degree in architecture from the NCSU School of Design in 1995.
 He went out on his own in Chapel Hill in 1999.

-1999 - 100 Solterra Way, Durham.
+1999 - 100 Solterra Way, Durham NC.
 Sold to Kai E. Staudacher.
 Sold in 2015 to Martha Newman; Nancy and Donald Schall.

-2010 - The Casey Shaw and Jenny Owens Residence, aka PassivHouse, aka Owens-Shaw, 760 Kenmore, Chapel Hill.
+2010 - The Casey Shaw and Jenny Owens Residence, aka PassivHouse, aka Owens-Shaw, 760 Kenmore Road, Chapel Hill NC.
 Built by Anchorage Building Corporation.
-Inspired by Frank Lloyd Wright's Solar HemiCycle, the highly energy-efficient house features: 14.5"-thick walls. $30/mo light bill with no PV's, 20 slab, R-42 walls, R-7 windows, R-62 rafters.
-2700hsf heated & cooled w 2 x 0.25ton HVAC's.
+Inspired by Frank Lloyd Wright's Solar HemiCycle, the highly energy-efficient house features: 14.5"-thick walls. $30/mo light bill with no PVs, 20 slab, R-42 walls, R-7 windows, R-62 rafters.
+2700hsf heated and cooled w 2 x 0.25ton HVAC's.
 Energy Recovery Ventilator (ERV) provides 1 whole-house fresh-air change every other hour, 24/7/365.
 Front door is square to the sun at 12n, 365 days/yr.
-Grading: Wilkerson Custom Grading; Wall System: Ideal Building Systems; HVAC: Boer Brothers; Sawyer: Glen Schultz; Framing: Rodriguez ConstructionPhotos by Kent Corley Photography.
+Grading: Wilkerson Custom Grading; Wall System: Ideal Building Systems; HVAC: Boer Brothers; Sawyer: Glen Schultz; Framing: Rodriguez Construction.
+Photos by Kent Corley Photography.
 Video.
 Sold in 2019 to Sarah Knowles and Jason Merker.

-Sources include: Jay Fulkerson, Chris Senior, Richard Wheeler.
+Sources include: Jay Fulkerson; Chris Senior; Richard Wheeler.